kennedn/pico-projects/dht22/README.md

-# LCD Scroll
+# DHT22

-The following is an example program for a 16x2 generic LCD display.
+This project is an amalgamation of my other 16x2 LCD projects with the addition of a DHT22 temperature / humidity sensor driver.
 It does the following:

-- Write 4 custom icons to the displays CGRAM
-- Concatonate a random icon with a random word for each line
-- Write and position the constructed strings to the display
-- Scroll back through visible portion of screen
+- Queries the DHT22 sensor and converts sensor data to a readable format
+- Displays said data on a generic 16x2 LCD display
+- Listens for requests on the UART and returns current data based on request

+# Components

 `lcd.pio` handles sending data to and from the LCD display.
 A busy flag check is implemented which means no delays are required when writing consecutive commands to the display.

+`dht22.pio` handles data requests and retrievals from the DHT22 module.
+Fifo joining is utilised to simplify the program loop at the cost of having to trigger subsequent runs via a jump instruction.

+`dht22.h` is a simple wrapper library that triggers sensor retrieval and fills a provided buffer with data

+`lcd.h` is a wrapper library that aligns and writes strings to the LCD module

-# Pinout
+# LCD Pinout

 | LCD | GPIO | Description     |
 |-----|------|-----------------|